 The spotlight deer census technique is the primary method used to estimate population density (acres per deer).
 It can also be used to make an estimate of herd composition (buck/doe/fawn ratio).
-Refer to Appendix L for detailed information on conducting spotlight deer censuses.

-Incidental daylight observations of deer should be used to improve herd composition estimates and for rating the quality of antlered deer.
-Daylight observations (totaling100 deer, if possible) should be recorded by sex, age (adult or fawn), and antler quality (number of points, spread, etc.).
-Daylight observations can be made by slowly driving pasture roads during early morning and late evening hours.
-On smaller tracts, or where driving is not practical, observations from deer stands during these same time periods (before the hunting season) can be used.
-Hunters can also record observations of deer during the opening weekend of hunting season to supplement herd composition estimates.
-Refer to Appendix M for detailed information on conducting incidental daylight observations.
+Standardized incidental daylight observations of deer should be used to improve herd composition data and for rating the quality of antlered deer.
+Daylight observations should be recorded by sex, age (adult or fawn), and antler quality (number of points, spread, etc.).
+Daylight observations can be made by slowly driving pasture roads during early morning and late evening hours or by observing deer at feeders and food plots.
+Hunters can also record observations of deer during the first weekend or two of hunting season to supplement herd composition information.

-The surveys should be conducted on an annual basis during the late summer and early fall (August 1-October 15), during the time of the year when bucks have identifiable antlers and fawns are old enough to be up and moving around yet still small enough to be recognized as fawns.
+The surveys should be conducted on an annual basis during the late summer and early fall (August 1-September 15), during the time of the year when bucks have identifiable antlers and fawns are old enough to be up and moving around yet still small enough to be recognized as fawns.
 Replicating the spotlight census 3 to 4 times during the annual census period will increase the sample size and improve the population estimates.
 A minimum of 100 daylight observations (or as many as practical) of deer should be recorded.
 Binoculars should be used to aid in identifying deer.

-The aerial (helicopter) census technique is another deer census technique that can possibly be used in central Texas, but it is not well-suited for estimating deer density (number of deer) in areas with dense woody cover and/or a tall overstory of trees.
-The greatest values of an aerial census are the herd composition and buck antler quality estimates that can be made by observing a large sample size of deer in a short period of time.
+The aerial (helicopter) census technique is the primary method used to estimate population density (acres per deer), but it is not well-suited for estimating deer density (number of deer) in areas with dense woody cover and/or a tall overstory of trees.
+Recent studies in South Texas have shown the helicopter census is relatively inaccurate technique counting 30 to 65% of a marked sample of deer.
+This data should only be used as a guide from which to make harvest recommendations.
+The greatest values of an aerial census are the herd composition data and buck antler quality estimates that can be made by observing a large sample size of deer in a short period of time.
 A total coverage aerial census could be used periodically, perhaps every 3-5 years, to verify and support density, herd composition, and antlered buck quality estimates derived from annual spotlight censuses and incidental observations.